okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 You will then need to create an AWS account.

-After setting up the AWSCLI, installing Kops and creating a S3 Bucket + setting up the Route53 Name Servers, you can move on.
+After setting up the AWSCLI, installing Kops and creating a S3 Bucket + setting up the Route53 Name Servers (on somewhere like NameCheap), you can move on.